eventually11/Internship_daily_update/README.md

 Saturday: 12.30 pm- 9 pm  HK time
 Sunday :Available

-Suggestion: We could starts new project before Thursday, and clear the details before Friday.
+Suggestion: We could start new projects before Thursday, and clear the details before Friday.
-I will finalize the projects before Monday so that we can dicuss and review them.
+I will finalize the projects before Monday so that we can discuss and review them.